bahrus/templ-mount/README.md

 Note that there is no href, so this will do nothing more than activating the content.
 If the href attribute is present, it will also download the content, and replace the activating content (which should already be added to the global head tag by now).

-I would not expect this kind of template to be present in the opening index.html (else why not just add the tags directly to the head), but rather, from imported templates, which have dependencies.
+I would not expect this kind of template to be present in the opening index.html (else why not just add the tags directly to the head tag?), but rather, from imported templates, which have dependencies.

-The id is optional, but if the template will appear in multiple downloads (despite templ-mounts efforts at de-dup)
+The id is optional, but, because there's no href, if the template will appear in multiple downloads (despite templ-mount's efforts at de-dup), then providing the id will help templ-mount also to unnecessarily clutter the head tag with duplicate script / style / link tags.

 ### Disallowing activating content [TODO]

-Allowing HTML references to load JS dependencies could be considered dangerous if the site it is coming from is not very trustworthy, and/or appropriate CSP rules are not in place.
+Allowing HTML references to load JS dependencies could be considered dangerous if the site the HTML is coming from is not very trustworthy, and/or appropriate CSP rules are not in place.

 To prevent "activating" templates, use attribute / property "passive" [=true]